 If the scratches were touched up by the client using the CCI Scratch Repair Instructions, then the touchup pen clearcoat should be first removed before resealing.
 Use a paper towel and straight acetone to scrub away the touchup clearcoat, ensuring all of it has been removed prior to resealing.
 Proceed to Step 2.

-If the cuts or scratches penetrate into the concrete, more work may be needed to restore the countertops.
+If the cuts or scratches penetrate into the concrete, more work may be needed to restore the countertops before proceeding with scratch repair.
 All stains and damage must be eliminated before resealing, otherwise, they will be permanently locked into the concrete.
+Please see this article for a detailed process for removing stains and oil.

 Step 2 – Sand out scratches